 Death, the Last Enemy

-Certain members of the Corinthian congregation denied the future resurrection of the righteous.
+Certain members of the congregation in Corinth denied the future resurrection of the righteous.
 Paul responded by stressing how necessary our resurrection is and by appealing to the past Death and Resurrection of Jesus.
-His resurrection was and remains the precedent for our future resurrection.
-We will be raised bodily when he “arrives,” and his appearance will mean nothing less than the termination of Death itself.
+His resurrection was and remains the precedent for our future resurrection and life in the coming age.
+We will be raised bodily when he “arrives,” and his appearance will mean nothing less than the end of Death itself.

 Cemetery with cross - Photo by Georg Arthur Pflueger on Unsplash